AFDM: Evolving OFDM Towards 6G+: On the Compatibility of AFDM over OFDM

 \subsection{Pulse-Shaping, Windowing, and Prefixing Blocks}

-Indeed, pulse-shaping is an important criteria in the discrete-time modeling and practical realization of multicarrier waveforms in doubly dispersive channels.
-The legacy \ac{OFDM} systems (e.g., LTE, 5G NR, Wi-Fi) traditionally employ an implicit rectangular pulse (i.e., no pulse-shaping) alongside a cyclic prefix which still ensures orthogonality in static multipath channels, but in a general case additional spectral containment may be desired, especially under high-mobility channels, which is implemented by a time-domain windowing framework (sometimes also simply called OFDM pulse-shaping), where a real-valued filter is applied sample-wise prior to the \ac{DAC}, i.e.,
+Pulse-shaping is an important criterion in the discrete-time modeling and practical realization of multicarrier waveforms in doubly dispersive channels.
+The legacy \ac{OFDM} systems (e.g., LTE, 5G NR, Wi-Fi) traditionally employ an implicit rectangular pulse (i.e., no pulse-shaping) alongside a cyclic prefix, which still ensures orthogonality in static multipath channels.
+In a general case, however, additional spectral containment may be desired, especially under high-mobility channels, implemented by a time-domain windowing framework (sometimes simply called OFDM pulse-shaping), where a real-valued filter is applied sample-wise prior to the \ac{DAC}, i.e., where $\mathbf{s}_{\mathrm{cp}} \in \mathbb{C}^{(N + N_\mathrm{cp}) \times 1}$ is the modulator output vector including a cyclic prefix of length $N_\mathrm{cp}$, and $\mathbf{p} \in \mathbb{R}^{(N + N_\mathrm{cp}) \times 1}$ is the real-valued windowing filter, and $\mathbf{s}_\mathrm{ps} \in \mathbb{C}^{(N + N_\mathrm{cp}) \times 1}$ is the windowed transmit signal vector.